 Your local cooperative extension department will test your soil for you for a small fee.
 The mailing address and other necessary forms should be available online.

 Having your first soil test at a lab is important.
-They can give results home soil kits will not.
-If you want to get a home soil test we have some good prices here.
+They can give results home soil kits will not reveal.

 Lawn repair should always start with a soil test.

 While we wait for our soil test results, take a stroll around your lawn and make observations.